Asparkam - instructions for use. Overdose of asparkam is fatal

 Pharmacological group

-• provides the conduction of nerve impulses;
+• ensures the conduction of nerve impulses;

 • improves the elasticity of blood vessels;